-Literally, Carucci’s headline at the Browns’ official website says, “Silly to assume Haslam will be less involved with Browns,” and the column itself begins with flair:
+Literally.
+Carucci’s headline at the Browns’ official website says, “Silly to assume Haslam will be less involved with Browns,” and the column begins with flair:

 So Jimmy Haslam is returning to his role as chief executive officer of Pilot Flying J.

 So what that a Tennessee truck stop prince would vigorously proclaim his commitment to Cleveland, Ohio and the Browns upon purchasing the franchise from Randy Lerner, cash in on so much goodwill for being so much more “passionate” than the “absentee” Lerner, and even more for stepping down from his position as CEO of the billion dollar family business and hiring one of the fanciest corporate execs in the country to take his place, only to go back on the whole arrangement a few months later because he realized that his “first love” was world domination, or at least just fracking the living daylights out of every tectonic plate in America that has a few pennies under it.
-THIS WILL NOT AFFECT BROWNS FAN IN THE SLIGHTEST.
+This will not affect Browns fans in the slightest.
 Other than in good ways, of course.
 Because Vic Carucci says so, in a column that’s mainly noteworthy for the fact that anyone in the Browns front office thought it had to be written at all.

-Though in his attempt to support the impossible conclusion that, “Haslam [will] remains every bit as involved and as engaged with the Browns as he vowed to be when he talked about being ‘all in’ last summer,” Carucci does squeeze out a few especially special gems worth admiring here.
+Though in his attempt to support the impossible conclusion that, “Haslam [will] remain every bit as involved and as engaged with the Browns as he vowed to be when he talked about being ‘all in’ last summer,” Carucci does squeeze out a few extra special gems worth admiring here.

 Foremost about Joe Banner, who, according to Carucci, “understands the business of football as well as anyone who has ever worked in the NFL.”

 Anyone.
 There is not a single person who has ever worked in the National Football League who understands the business of football as well as Joe Banner, and anyone who wants to suggest otherwise is just whacked out on goofballs.